min2ha/ukwa-site/content/target/53128/index.en.md

   "subject": "UK General Election 2017"
 }

-# MEND - Muslim Engagement and Development (@mendcommunity  ) on Twitter

 Twitter feed of MEND, which empowers and encourages British Muslims within local communities to be more actively involved in British media and politics.